coderehan/LLD-Coding-Framework-Android/05-Flight-Booking-System/README.md

      * 7. Create and store the booking.
      */
     fun bookSeat(
-        flightId: String,
+        flightNo: String,
         seatNo: String,
         passenger: Passenger,
         payment: PaymentStrategy
     ): Booking {

-        // Get the requested flight from the repository.
+        // Get the requested flight using its flight number.
-        // If the flight doesn't exist, booking cannot continue. val flight = flightRepo.getById(flightId)
+        // If the flight doesn't exist, booking cannot continue. val flight = flightRepo.getByFlightNumber(flightNo)
             ?: throw NoSuchElementException("Flight not found")

         // Find the requested seat inside the selected flight.